 What to purchase?

-First you need a Bible with Strong’s numbers.
+The first thing you need is a Bible with Strong’s numbers.
 We offer three choices:

 - KJV with Strong’s Numbers and Greek/Hebrew Dictionaries (KJVEC) – this gives you the King James Version Bible text with embedded Strong’s numbers (which you can turn on or off) and a basic Greek and Hebrew Dictionary.